 Choosing the best roof lanterns is easier than selecting general windows and doors.
 Lantern roofs or rooflights, fixed or opening, are significantly simpler than opening windows, single or French doors, or sliding and folding patio doors.
 They have fewer profiles and parts, are less complex in design and are easier to install.
 Many also look very similar.

 Any of the current range of lantern roofs will meet your needs in terms of design, thermal performance, security, and even sun control.
-All will let it masses of natural light too.
-Therefore, choosing the best roof lanterns is less about a product, but more about price, aesthetics, and finding the installers of the products they prefer to use and why.
+All will let in masses of natural light too.
+Therefore, choosing the best roof lanterns is less about a product but more about styling and sightlines, the overall roof aesthetics viewed from inside and out, price and finding the installers of the products they prefer to use and why.

 How to choose the best roof lanterns

 The advice is always to view the current aluminium lantern roofs range and see if the aesthetics of each product work for you.
 Probably the most important factor in choosing the best roof lanterns is what look you want, contemporary or more traditional.
 Our guide on how to buy a lantern roof gives advice and more information.

 Other pages In this sectionLantern roofs and rooflights

 - Walk on glass rooflights

 Some designers and manufacturers of lantern roofs provide only one style, others provide a choice of styling.
 The thinner the frame, the more modern it looks.
 The thicker or more decorative means a more classically styled roof lantern.
 You’ll get quality, engineering, security, weather performance, and energy efficiency, whichever style you prefer.